Anesthesiology & Perioperative Medicine Residency

 Lectures & Conferences

-The Department of Anesthesiology & Perioperative Medicine offers an innovative didactic curriculum which includes five (5) scheduled lectures each week during the academic year (September – June) in recently renovated, modern educational facilities.
+The Department of Anesthesiology & Perioperative Medicine offers a didactic curriculum which includes two scheduled lectures per week as well as weekly Grand Rounds.
 A variety of different educational formats including formal lectures, grand rounds, morbidity and mortality conferences, case conferences, resident journal club, problem-based learning discussion groups, question and answer sessions, resident presentations, independent study modules, mock oral examination sessions, workshops and simulation are blended together to provide comprehensive preparation for the American Board of Anesthesiology Basic, Advanced and Applied examinations.
 We are also proud to offer the largest and most varied surgical case volume in the Philadelphia-area and the didactic program compliments this diverse clinical exposure.
 It is our expectation that every resident who successfully completes their training at Thomas Jefferson University will have the ability to pass all the ABA examinations and the prerequisite skills to succeed in even the most challenging Anesthesiology work environments.

 Beginning in August, resident conferences are held on Thursdays from 6:00 - 6:50 am, immediately prior to the Departmental Grand Rounds.
 With the exception of Clinical Base Year (PGY-1) residents, all anesthesiology residents are expected to attend this conference.
 Formal lectures on a variety of clinical general and subspecialty anesthesiology topics are delivered by faculty and visiting guest speakers.
 Additionally, ten resident journal clubs are sponsored each year with faculty-moderated discussion of recent research or review articles.